nandhakumar2611/mindx-inventory-docs/docs/home/dashboard-insights.md

 **Order Summary Graph**: The line graph visualizes ordered versus delivered quantities over time, making it easier to track fulfillment rates and assess operational efficiency.

+!!! example "Insight"

+       Monitoring fulfillment rates can help identify bottlenecks in the supply chain and improve order processing.

 These visual representations ensure that users can quickly grasp complex data and identify opportunities or issues at a glance.

 ## **Stock Insights**